- Co-op Membership

 - Heating Fuel & Pellets

-The Energy Co-op has 1,900 members.
+The Energy Co-op has over 2,000 members in Vermont.
 Over the years we’ve got to know many of them as they made improvements to their heating systems, called to schedule fuel deliveries, requested an energy audit or asked us to repair their furnaces.
 Here’s a sampling of our member's energy and money saving success stories.

 The Zenos had heard about heat pumps and wondered if they might be a good replacement for their aging window air conditioners.